Our Physical Therapists

 Outside of work, Deborah enjoys, hiking, camping, snow shoeing, cooking and travel.
 She has 3 kids and a dog, Buddy.
-Deborah is certified in LSVT BIG to treat patients with Parkinson's Disorder.
+Deborah is certified in LSVT BIG to treat patients with Parkinson's and other neurological conditions.

 Karen received her undergrad education at SOU and was licensed as a PTA in 2015 through Lane Community College.
 She loves helping people recover and return to what they love to do through soft tissue techniques, personalized exercise programs and body mechanics education.
 She is a Rogue Valley native who enjoys hiking, biking, gardening and all things outdoors.
-Karen is also certified in LSVT BIG, treating patients with Parkinson's Disorder.
+Karen is also certified in LSVT BIG to treat patients with Parkinson's and other neurological conditions.

 Gavin obtained his degree in Physiotherapy from WITS University in Johannesburg, South Africa in 1991.
 He was awarded best clinical student in 1989.
 He moved to San Diego in 1994 and eventually, Ashland in 2004.